The Use And Abuse Of Coercive Power: A Close Look

 5. Limited Scope

-The power of coercion is often limited in scope, as it can only be used to enforce compliance with specific demands.
+The power of coercion is limited in scope, as it can only be used to enforce compliance with specific demands.
 It does not necessarily lead to genuine commitment or engagement from others.

 6. Unpredictability